11. February 2025

 Improve organisational resilience

-A strong pipeline of talent can equip any organisation to navigate change, and unforeseen challenges, by fostering a culture of resilience and adaptability.
+Strong talent management with a talent pipeline can equip any organisation to navigate change, and unforeseen challenges, by fostering a culture of resilience and adaptability.

 Promote diversity, equity and inclusion